4 Ways of Bending Conduit

 A hydraulic bender is a much more modern solution to the problem of bending conduit.
 This doesn't rely on any of your own physical straight.
 Instead it will bend the pipe using a huge hydraulic ram.
 The hydraulic ram will force the conduit into a forming piece which will push the conduit into the correct angle.

-New dyes are available to make the conduit a wide range of different angles and curves.
+New dies are available to make the conduit a wide range of different angles and curves.
 This makes a hydraulic bender suitable for virtually every job.
 However these are very heavy pieces of machinery.

 3. Bending with Your Knee